ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Do you have a specific unfair advantage that protects you from competition?
 - Is your user adoption metrics predictable?
 - Is your revenue predictable?
+- What about your business gives it staying power for the next 10 years?

 ## What not to do